-In addition to the conference programme, a digitization desk will be organized, and participants are invited to share heritage photos from their family albums, which will be digitized on the spot by a professional photographer.
+In addition to the conference programme, a digitization desk was organized, and participants were invited to share heritage photos from their family albums, which were digitized on the spot by a professional photographer.

-The stories associated with the image(s) will be collected and converted in appropriate metadata to accompany the digital objects.
+The stories associated with the image(s) were collected and converted in appropriate metadata to accompany the digital objects.

 10.00 Welcome (prof. Alessandro Tosi, University of Pisa)

-10.10 Citizen Heritage: a methodology for citizen participation and citizen science in cultural heritage research (prof. Fred Truyen, KU Leuven)
+Citizen Heritage: a methodology for citizen participation and citizen science in cultural heritage research (prof. Fred Truyen, KU Leuven) – PDF

-10.30 Participatory Knowledge Practices in Analog and Digitalized Image Archives (prof. Peter Fornaro, prof. Vera Chiquet, University of Basel)
+Participatory Knowledge Practices in Analog and Digitalized Image Archives (prof. Peter Fornaro, prof. Vera Chiquet, University of Basel) – PDF

-10.45 Schools’ photographic heritage as a tool for education (Heleen Van den Haute, Heilig Hart Instituut; Ria Christens, CE Annuntianten; prof. Marta Brunelli, University of Macerata)
+Schools’ photographic heritage as a tool for education (Heleen Van den Haute, Heilig Hart Instituut; Ria Christens, CE Annuntiaten; prof. Marta Brunelli, University of Macerata) – PDF

-11.15 Cataloguing large photo collections – is artificial intelligence unbiased?
-(Dr. Allison Kupietzky, The Israel Museum)
+Cataloguing large photo collections – is artificial intelligence unbiased?
+(Dr. Allison Kupietzky, The Israel Museum) – PDF

-11.30 Enriching the View of Bruges, crowdsourcing project (Alexander Soetart, City of Brugge)
+Enriching the View of Bruges, crowdsourcing project (Alexander Soetart, City of Brugge) – VIDEO

-14.00 Visit to Museo della Grafica and to the exhibition Golf.
-Immagini e storie di sport
+14.00 Preview visit to the exhibition Golf is Art.
+Immagini e storie di sport curated by Museo della Grafica.

 15.00 End of the event